-In part one of this two part article, I compared credit card readers to help you decide which credit card reader worked best of your small business.
-But, how can you accept payments from customers that are not ordering through an online marketplace and they aren’t local?
+Yesterday, I compared credit card readers to help you decide which credit card reader worked best of your small business.
+But, how can you accept payments from customers that are not ordering through an online marketplace and they are not local?
 Besides having the customer mail you a check, you can also use online invoicing.
 Online invoicing means that a customer is emailed an invoice with links for them to pay with their credit card.
 After paying the invoice, they will be emailed a receipt and you will be notified.
 Depending on which invoicing system you use, the money is either deposited to your bank account or into your account.

-If you are using an accounting program like Quickbooks, Xero, or Wave (which you will need to be, but we will get to that in another post), an online invoicing tool is usually built into the program.
+If you are using an accounting program like Quickbooks, Xero, or Wave, an online invoicing tool is usually built into the program.
 Similarly, if you are using a credit card reader, many of those services also have online invoicing available.

 1) Log into your Paypal account.